neuroscout/pyNS/docs/source/quickstart.rst

    Google single-sign-on is not currently supported in pyNS.
 Please register for a Neuroscout account if you wish to use `pyNS` to create analyses.

-The :py:class:`pyns.Neuroscout` object provides a connection the Neuroscout API, with each major endpoint represented as an object linked to the main :py:class:`pyns.Neuroscout` object.
+The :py:class:`pyns.Neuroscout` object provides a connection to the Neuroscout API, with each major endpoint represented as an object linked to the main :py:class:`pyns.Neuroscout` object.

 For example, using the attribute `neuroscout.datasets`, we can query the Neuroscout API for a list of datasets.